itlezy/eMule/README.md

 As some other minor change to the upload list, the IP 2 Country is being added back.
 At some point it will be updated to latest formats, but for now just google `GeoIPCountryWhois.csv` to download a reasonably recent file and place it in your `%LOCALAPPDATA%\eMule\config`

 ## Building
-Please see this repo for build instructions and scripts if you are interested in performing a build [eMule-build](https://github.com/itlezy/eMule-build)
+Please see this repo [eMule-build](https://github.com/itlezy/eMule-build) for build instructions and scripts if you are interested in performing a build.
+This is the broadband branch for features and experimentation, but if you want to start from the base 0.60d here's the [build branch](https://github.com/itlezy/eMule/tree/v0.60d-build) which contains no changes.
 Enjoy and contribute!

 ## Summary of changes